ava-labs/avalanche-docs/docs/nodes/maintain/avalanchego-config-flags.md

 #### `--create-asset-tx-fee` (int):

 Transaction fee, in nAVAX, for transactions that create new assets.
+Defaults to `10000000` nAVAX (.01 AVAX) per transaction.
 This can only be changed on a local network.

 #### `--create-subnet-tx-fee` (int):